 o Biological specimens including vaccine cultures, blood or any other biological specimen; and

-o Domesticated pets to be bonded and kept on board the vessel at all times (cats/dogs/birds etc).
+o Domesticated pets to be bound and kept on board the vessel at all times (cats/dogs/birds etc)

 Some of these items will not be permitted to be kept aboard the yacht for the duration of the visit in Fiji.
 What is allowed to stay aboard will be at the discretion of the Biosecurity officer at the time of inspection, depending on the risk they represent.

 The yacht master should also ensure that no refuse containing any animal, plant, animal product or plant product is discharged from the yacht into the sea while the yacht is in Fiji.
 All refuse generated on the vessel is placed in a suitable leak-proof container with a lid, and the container is securely fastened at all times and kept aboard the yacht.
 The refuse can only be removed from the yachts under the directions of the Biosecurity Officer.

 Yachts arriving in Fiji with live cats, dogs, pet birds etc must pay a bond as security against the dogs, cats and pet birds etc coming ashore while in Fiji’s territorial waters.
 The bond payment is $FJD $1,500 which is refundable upon departure from Fiji if bond conditions are not breached.

 In general, no animals will be permitted to come ashore in Fiji and must remain on board the vessel at all times while in Fiji’s territorial waters.
 Cats, dogs and other pet animals may not be imported into Fiji via yachts.

 Cats and dogs must be vaccinated against rabies not more than 12 and not less than 6 months before arriving in Fiji.
 One month after the rabies vaccination of the dog, it must be subjected to the Rabies Neutralization Antibody Tire Test (RNATT) with a positive result of no less than 0.5 IU per ml.